johnsoneyo/wallet-microservice/README.md

 # wallet-microservice

-Wallet MicroService is a Spring Boot project based of the Spring Framework and it provides the extension configuration on convention mode reducing the need to write a lot of configuration and boilerplate code.
+Wallet MicroService is a Spring Boot project. its basically a service that manages player accounts and registers transactions for game players .
+Spring Framework is employed for this mini project as it provides the extension configuration on convention mode reducing the need to write a lot of configuration and boilerplate code.

 # production ready dependencies